gentleiyke/MS_Excel_Sales_Performance_CaseStudy_01/README.md

 * dataset_AS.csv - raw dataset
 * CaseStudy_AS.pdf - case study file
 * PivotTables_AS.png - Snapshot of PivotTables used for analysis.
+* Documentation_of_Steps.png - documentation of the data cleaning steps

 **Analysis Overview:**
 * Sales Performance Tracking: Tracking and visualizing monthly sales trends, profitability, and operating margins across different regions and sales channels.